 The company pays the full cost of your basic STD coverage.
 If you elect STD Plus, you pay the cost for covering the additional 25% of your base pay.
-Rates for STD Plus coverage are set as a flat rate per hundred dollars of your total base pay.
-If you elect STD Plus coverage, your cost is deducted from your pay on an after-tax basis.
+Rates for STD Plus are set as a flat rate per hundred dollars of your total base pay.
+If you elect STD Plus, your cost for this coverage is deducted from your pay on an after-tax basis.